Schlumberger Limited (NYSE:SLB) Shares Bought by Lowe Brockenbrough & Co. Inc.

 Lowe Brockenbrough & Co.
 Inc. increased its stake in Schlumberger Limited (NYSE:SLB) by 4.8% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 18,806 shares of the oil and gas company’s stock after purchasing an additional 858 shares during the period.
 Lowe Brockenbrough & Co.
 Inc.’s holdings in Schlumberger were worth $560,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Other hedge funds also recently added to or reduced their stakes in the company.
 Amalgamated Bank boosted its holdings in shares of Schlumberger by 422.7% in the 2nd quarter.
 Amalgamated Bank now owns 397,026 shares of the oil and gas company’s stock valued at $12,709,000 after acquiring an additional 321,064 shares during the last quarter.
 Martin & Co.
 Inc. TN boosted its holdings in Schlumberger by 9.7% in the third quarter.
 Martin & Co.
 Inc. TN now owns 182,095 shares of the oil and gas company’s stock valued at $5,397,000 after purchasing an additional 16,155 shares during the last quarter.
 Lodge Hill Capital LLC grew its position in Schlumberger by 58.0% during the 2nd quarter.
 Lodge Hill Capital LLC now owns 395,000 shares of the oil and gas company’s stock worth $12,644,000 after purchasing an additional 145,000 shares during the period.
 Drexel Morgan & Co. raised its stake in shares of Schlumberger by 0.3% during the 3rd quarter.
 Drexel Morgan & Co. now owns 338,012 shares of the oil and gas company’s stock valued at $10,019,000 after buying an additional 1,000 shares during the last quarter.
 Finally, Kornitzer Capital Management Inc. KS boosted its stake in shares of Schlumberger by 2.7% in the third quarter.
 Kornitzer Capital Management Inc. KS now owns 1,127,916 shares of the oil and gas company’s stock worth $33,431,000 after buying an additional 29,280 shares during the last quarter.
-Institutional investors and hedge funds own 74.71% of the company’s stock.
+Institutional investors own 74.71% of the company’s stock.

 The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 7th.
 Stockholders of record on Wednesday, February 9th will be issued a dividend of $0.125 per share.
 This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.27%.
 The ex-dividend date of this dividend is Tuesday, February 8th.
 Schlumberger’s payout ratio is 37.88%.